deletedcu/angular-demo/lectures/day-3/04-angular-universal.md

 ### Search Engine Optimization (SEO)

 **Search engine optimization** (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
+Get your skydiving page to the top!

 #### Why do we care?